aaron-grau/curic/sql/projects/aa_questions/README.md

 Hint: you can use `Object#instance_variables` method to get a list of instance variable names that represent columns.

-For the purposes of this project it's ok to interpolate the name of the table directly into your SQL queries.
+For the purposes of this project it's necessary to interpolate the name of the table directly into your SQL queries (ie `#{table}` vs  `?`).
+The sqlite3 gem does not support the `?` interpolation for table names.
 We're going to assume our users aren't malicious and that we don't have to worry about them performing SQL injection attacks.

 ### `where`